mazar-farran/hdc_firmware/README.md

 The dashcam provides an HTTP server to manage firmware updates.
 [Refer to the Onboard Updater project](https://github.com/cshaw9-rtr/onboardupdater) for a description of the API.
 Or use the update script [provided in this project here](./scripts/update_http.sh).

+## Limitations

+### 64-bit

+While there is a configuration for 64-bit (aarch64), it is not fully supported right now due to:
+1. The Zig component of the camera software does not build with a 64-bit toolchain.

+2. The rpi-userland package is not supported by Buildroot for 64-bit builds  and we use the `vcgencmd` from that package to get the target serial number when setting the hostname.